rcazzara/seldovia/_people/Minano_Jim.md

 the War or other emergency, plus six months, subject to the discretion of the President or otherwise according to law".

-US General Land Office records list James G. Minano as owner of a tract of land in Kenai.
+Sometime after the war, Jimmy was living on the Kenai Peninsula.
+U.S. General Land Office records list James G. Minano as owner of a tract of land in Kenai.
 There he lived alone in a cabin upriver from the cannery.
 His homesite was near a tidal estuary, which made it a choice location for wildlife and birds.
 He trapped furs in the winter, commercial fished in the summer and grew ample garden fare to garnish the moose meat.

 In January 1948, while living in Kenai, Jimmy was involved in the